smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 Both send non RIF output to the console.

-The configuration file is in *%CATALINA_HOME%/conf/log4j2.xml* Stock tomcat logging configuarion:
+The configuration file is in *%CATALINA_HOME%/conf/log4j2.xml*.
+This configuration file completely replaces the configuration in the previous section (which is a subset).

+Stock tomcat logging configuarion:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>